SwiftGen/SwiftGen/CONTRIBUTING.md

 ## SwiftGen Project Organization

 SwiftGen is actually structured as a GitHub organization containing various projects.
-The while SwiftGen tool is built by assembling the various components of SwiftGen, hosted in their respective repositories in the organization.
+The whole SwiftGen tool is built by assembling the various components of SwiftGen, hosted in their respective repositories in the organization.

 Here's a recap of what each repository in the SwiftGen organization does: